thegetty/quire/README.md

 4. Install Quire with: `npm install --global \@thegetty/quire-cli`
 5. Confirm by pulling up a list of Quire commands: `quire --help`

-For full installation instructions, and information about updating and uninstalling Quire please see our [documentation.](https://quire.netlify.app/documentation/install-uninstall/)
+For full installation instructions, and information about updating and uninstalling Quire, please see our [documentation.](https://quire.getty.edu/documentation/install-uninstall/)

 ### Dependencies